rentius2407/book-library/README.md

 # RESTful book-library application

+## Overview

+The book-library application is a service which provides CRUD operations on a Book resource.

+The application can either be packaged as a jar or war.
+Packaging the application as a war requires an environment which has a web server.
+Spring Boot embeds a tomcat web server within the jar file when packaging as a jar, which means there is no need to install or configure a web server.

 At the center of the application is the domain layer, which consists of use cases/services and domain objects.
 The responsibility of a service is to focus on a business use case.
 All dependecies are inverted so that changes in the lower and upper layers don't affect the business layer.